E-wave112/fake_space/README.md

  ### Running the Project

 To get started with this project clone the repo by running the command git clone https://github.com/E-wave112/fake_space.git or downloading the zip file.
- * create and activate your virtual environment more guides on how to do that [here](https://realpython.com/python-virtual-environments-a-primer/).
+ * create and activate your virtual environment. more guides on how to do that [here](https://realpython.com/python-virtual-environments-a-primer/).

 * In the root of the project install the required dependencies